How to Skill Up for Industry 4.0

 IT training helps you and your organization stay up to date on your IT skills as digital transformation continues to move at an ever increasing pace.
 Industry 4.0 is in full swing; while many manufacturing professionals fear automation technology will make many manufacturing jobs obsolete, the reality is that the implementation of artificial intelligence (AI), the Internet of Things (IoT) and modern software actually introduces new opportunities in manufacturing.
 A record 522,000 jobs remained open in September 2019i, with the number of open manufacturing jobs having increased by double digits since mid-2017ii.

-The new era of manufacturing is creating stiff competition among companies trying to hire tech-savvy employees who have coding, app development, data science and other technical expertise.
+The new era of manufacturing is creating stiff competition among companies trying to hire tech-savvy employees who have coding, app development, data science and other technical expertise in leading techbnology brands such as AWS, IBM, VMware, Oracle and more.
 This exciting new job market represents a unique opportunity for anyone interested or already working in a career in manufacturing.
 All you need are the skills that automated manufacturing demands.
 A good way to embrace Industry 4.0 is by building and enhancing your skills through relevant IT training.

 What is Industry 4.0?

 The Shifting Skill Sets Driven by Industry 4.0

 By 2022, the manufacturing job market will have significantly shifted in focus.
 Jobs are evolving from the physical to the analytical, and from manual to technology-driven.
 The World Economic Forum has outlined the in-demand skills manufacturers need in relation to today’s common manufacturing job skill sets, which you can use as a guide in determining your own reskilling pathiii.

 If your current job focuses on…